-CHEM 570 Seminar in Chemical Biology (2. max 4.
-FaSp) Introduce students to en
+CHEM 570 Seminar in Chemical Biology

-(2, max 4, FaSp) Introduce students to emerging research areas in chemical biology through a thorough discussion of seminal research articles and presentations of current research topics.
+(2, max 4) Introduce students to emerging research areas in chemical biology through a thorough discussion of seminal research articles and presentations of current research topics.
 Recommended preparation: some research experience and familiarity with literature search.

-CHEM 575 Modern Trends in Physical Chemistry (2, FaSp) Emerging research areas in physical and theoretical chemistry through a thorough discussion of seminal research articles and presentations of current research topics.
+CHEM 575 Modern Trends in Physical

+Chemistry (2) Emerging research areas in physical and theoretical chemistry through a thorough discussion of seminal research articles and presentations of current research topics.
 Recommended preparation: some research experience and familiarity with literature search.